Last Updated on March 8, 2021 by Julia Wilson

 While males are most often affected, it is possible for a female to have hemophilia if a male with hemophilia mates with a female carrier, and the two X female chromosomes both have the faulty gene.

 Hemophilia can also develop as a result of vitamin K deficiency.
-This vitamin plays a vital role in the synthesis of coagulation factors in the liver; this is most often due to ingestion of rat poison.
+This vitamin plays a vital role in the synthesis of coagulation factors in the liver; this is most often due to the ingestion of rat poison.

 Liver disease as the liver is responsible for the synthesis of coagulation factors.

-- Hemophilia A: Factor VIII deficiency, this is the most common form of hemophilia in cats and is due to a deficiency of coagulation factor 8.
+- Hemophilia A: Factor VIII deficiency, is the most common form of hemophilia in cats and is due to a deficiency of coagulation factor 8.

 - Hemophilia B: Factor IX deficiency (sometimes called Christmas disease) and is reported to be inherited in British Shorthair cats.